aspose-email/Aspose.Email-API-Reference-Tutorials/email/russian/java/attachments-handling/aspose-email-java-tnef-attachments-guide/_index.md

 license.setLicense("path/to/your/license/file.lic");
 ```

-## Руководство по реализации
+## Implementation Guide

-### Добавление нового вложения к основному сообщению, содержащему TNEF
+### Adding New Attachment to a Main Message Containing TNEF
-**How to add attachment:** Load the EML, add the file, then save.
+**How to add attachment to eml:** Load the EML, add the file, then save.

-#### Шаг 1: Загрузить существующее сообщение электронной почты
+#### Step 1: Load the Existing Email Message
 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY/";
 MailMessage eml = MailMessage.load(dataDir + "MainMessage.eml");
 ```

-#### Шаг 2: Добавить новое вложение
+#### Step 2: Add the New Attachment
 ```java
 try (FileInputStream fi = new FileInputStream(dataDir + "barcode.png")) {
     eml.getAttachments().addItem(new Attachment(fi, "barcode.png", "image/png"));
 }
 ```

-#### Шаг 3: Сохранить изменённое сообщение электронной почты
+#### Step 3: Save the Modified Email Message
 ```java
 eml.save(dataDir + "test_out.eml");
 ```
 *Pro tip:* Use try‑with‑resources to ensure streams are closed and avoid `FileNotFoundException`.

-### Создание TNEF‑enabled EML из MSG
+### Creating TNEF‑Enabled EML from MSG
-**How to convert msg to eml:** Set `convertAsTnef` to `true`.
+**How to convert msg to eml java:** Set `convertAsTnef` to `true`.

-#### Шаг 1: Загрузить файл MSG
+#### Step 1: Load the MSG File
 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY/";
 MapiMessage msg = MapiMessage.fromFile(dataDir + "Message.msg");
 ```

-#### Шаг 2: Установить параметры конверсии
+#### Step 2: Set Conversion Options
 ```java
 MailConversionOptions options = new MailConversionOptions();
 options.setConvertAsTnef(true);
 ```

-#### Шаг 3: Конвертировать и сохранить
+#### Step 3: Convert and Save
 ```java
 MailMessage mail = msg.toMailMessage(options);
 mail.save(dataDir + "converted_message.eml");
 ```

-### Сохранение вложений TNEF при загрузке файлов EML
+### Preserve TNEF Attachments When Loading EML Files
 **How to save email attachment while preserving TNEF:** Use `MsgLoadOptions`.

-#### Шаг 1: Установить параметры загрузки
+#### Step 1: Set Load Options
 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY/";
 MsgLoadOptions msgLoadOptions = new MsgLoadOptions();
 msgLoadOptions.setPreserveTnefAttachments(true);
 ```

-#### Шаг 2: Загрузить файл EML с параметрами
+#### Step 2: Load EML File with Options
 ```java
 MailMessage eml = MailMessage.load(dataDir + "test.eml", msgLoadOptions);
 ```

-### Определение, является ли сообщение TNEF
+### Detecting if a Message Is TNEF
 **How to check TNEF presence:** Call `getOriginalIsTnef()`.

-#### Шаг 1: Загрузить файл EML
+#### Step 1: Load the EML File
 ```java
 String dataDir = "YOUR_DOCUMENT_DIRECTORY/";
 MailMessage mail = MailMessage.load(dataDir + "test.eml");
 ```

-#### Шаг 2: Обнаружить наличие TNEF
+#### Step 2: Detect TNEF Presence
 ```java
 boolean isTnef = mail.getOriginalIsTnef();
 system.out.println("Is TNEF: " + isTnef);
 ```

-## Практические применения
+## Common Use Cases & Batch Scenarios
-1. **Email Archiving:** Preserve every attachment—including TNEF‑encoded ones—for compliance audits.
+- **Batch convert msg:** Loop through a folder of `.msg` files, apply the conversion steps above, and store each result as `.eml`.
+This is ideal for large‑scale migrations.
-2. **Corporate Migration:** Convert legacy MSG files to EML so they can be imported into modern mail servers.
+- **Add attachment to eml in bulk:** Combine the “add attachment” code with a file‑system iterator to enrich many messages at once.
-3. **Customer Support:** Automatically detect TNEF data when users forward messages between Outlook and web‑mail clients.
+- **Automated archiving:** Store both the original MSG and the TNEF‑preserving EML for compliance audits.

-## Соображения по производительности
+## Performance Considerations
 - **Resource Management:** Wrap file streams in try‑with‑resources to free handles promptly.
 - **Large Attachments:** Process big files in chunks or stream them directly to avoid high memory usage.
 - **Monitoring:** Use Java profiling tools to watch heap consumption when handling many attachments.

-## Заключение
+## Conclusion
-By following the steps above you can **convert msg eml**, add new attachment, save email attachment, and reliably work with TNEF data using Aspose.Email for Java.
+By following the steps above you can **convert msg to eml java**, add new attachment, save email attachment, and reliably work with TNEF data using Aspose.Email for Java.
 The library abstracts the low‑level MIME handling, letting you focus on business logic.
 For deeper exploration, check the official [Aspose documentation](https://reference.aspose.com/email/java/) or experiment with other conversion options.

 ## FAQ Section
 **Q1: What is a TNEF file?**